wthayer-fastly/documents/docs/Bylaws.md

 The following materials shall be posted to the Forum Public Mail List or Public Web Site:

-    (a) Draft and final agendas for CWG meetings, Forum Meetings and Forum Teleconferences (including any sub-groups or committees).
+ 1. Draft and final agendas for CWG meetings, Forum Meetings and Forum Teleconferences (including any sub-groups or committees).

-    (b) Final minutes of Forum Meetings and Forum Teleconferences (including minutes of any sub- groups or committees).
+ 2. Final minutes of Forum Meetings and Forum Teleconferences (including minutes of any sub- groups or committees).

-    (c) Messages formally proposing a Forum ballot (including ballots to establish, extend, modify, or terminate CWGs), individual votes, vote and quorum counts, and messages announcing ballot outcomes and voting breakdowns.
+ 3. Messages formally proposing a Forum ballot (including ballots to establish, extend, modify, or terminate CWGs), individual votes, vote and quorum counts, and messages announcing ballot outcomes and voting breakdowns.

-    (d) Initial and final drafts of Forum requirements, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Member comments.
+ 4. Initial and final drafts of Forum requirements, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Member comments.

-    (e) Initial and final drafts of CWG charter documents, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Working Group member comments.
+ 5. Initial and final drafts of CWG charter documents, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Working Group member comments.

 These activities should be followed by any Chartered Working Group.
 Working Groups must maintain a separate Public Mail List.
 Working Groups may use the Forum Public Web Site but they must maintain a separate section designated for material related to the specific Working Group.